tkosciol/tkosciol.github.io/associate_sonata.md

 *   fulfill all of the expectations of the “successful candidate”,
 *   have _some experience_ in machine learning (esp. deep learning methods and software, e.g. TensorFlow, Keras),
+*   have documented experience in metagenomic data analysis and good data science practices,
 *   have a track record of presenting at conferences and published research.

 ## We offer

 *   competitive salary commensurate with experience,
-*   opportunity to collaborate with world-class researchers from MCB and institutions such as University of California San Diego, Warsaw University,
+*   opportunity to collaborate with world-class researchers from MCB and institutions such as University of California San Diego, Warsaw University, Pomeranian Medical University,
 *   scientific and professional mentorship,
 *   position 100% focused on research and development (no compulsory teaching),
 *   opportunity to work on an ambitious and important scientific problem with interdisciplinary applications,